 PayPal HERE – Not to be outdone, ‘Here’ is PayPal’s triangular answer to the ‘Square’ credit card reader.
 Visit PayPal

 PayPal Payments – This is the world’s largest online payment processor.
 As long as your clients and customers have an email address, they can use PayPal to pay your wedding planning fees.
 Visit PayPal

 Stripe – This is my hands-down favorite option for accepting credit card payments online.
-In order to use Stripe, you'll need to purchase an SSL certificate for your wedding business website (making your domain name, or your website payment page secure; indicated by ‘https' instead of ‘http').
+To use Stripe, you’ll need to purchase an SSL certificate for your wedding business website (making your domain name or website payment page secure; indicated by ‘https’ instead of ‘http’).
 Visit Stripe.com

 If you’re struggling with a wedding planner situation, please give me a call on +1 202-681-2126 or send me a message.
 I’ll do my best to help.